 The Schengen Area is comprised of 26 countries that have agreed to allow free movement of their citizens within this area as a single country.
 Of the 26 countries bound by the Schengen agreement, 22 are part of the EU and the other 4 are part of the EFTA.

-The citizens of the non-Schengen member countries are requested a mandatory Schengen Visa in order to enter the Schengen Zone.
+The citizens of the non-Schengen member countries are requested a required Schengen Visa in order to enter the Schengen Zone.
 There are exceptions to this rule, however: for some countries that are not part of the Schengen Agreement yet don’t require a visa to enter the Schengen zone (a list of all the countries that need a visa to enter the Schengen Area can be found here).
 There are three basic types of Schengen Visa:

 If you don’t submit all the required documents your visa can be rejected by the consular officers.
 It is important to understand why your application was denied in the first place because that can help you out the next time you try to apply for a visa.
 Have in mind that the reasons for refusing a short stay visa must be given.
-Also, you must pay attention to everything because there is no room for minor mistakes.
+Also, you must pay attention to all requirements because there is no room for minor mistakes.
 Before applying you should check your application thoroughly.

 There are several categories of visa: